Permanentfrost/HomeLab/README.md

 Edit the rsyslog Config File located in `/etc/rsyslog.conf` which also relates to `/etc/rsyslog.d/50-default.conf`

 ```
+#Note: Taken from Rainers Guide on rsyslog setup:
-# this is the simplest forwarding action:
+#this is the simplest forwarding action:
 # *.* action(type="omfwd" target="192.X.X.X" port="514" protocol="tcp")
 # it is equivalent to the following obsolete legacy format line:
 *.* @@192.0.2.1:10514 # do NOT use this any longer!